We did it – we made it through another Thanksgiving. Congratulations!

 Now comes the hard part for me – the Christmas season.

-I posted the following column about two years ago, and I thought it was still significant to repost today.
+I posted the following column a few years ago, and I thought it was still significant to repost today.

 It’s that time of year when life gets a little crazy for some and most of our thoughts turn to family, gifts, and starting the New Year off new.